 Bring the ice Down Under with NHL.TV

 Frozen lakes are something of a rarity in Australia, which is probably why ice hockey has never gained much traction here.
 It makes sense: maintaining an ice rink through Australia's long, sweltering summers can't be cheap and even our winters aren't consistently cool.
 What makes less sense, though, is why our TV coverage of the game is so poor.
-You won't catch a single NHL match on free-to-air TV and even if you fork out for a complete Fox Sports bundle with Foxtel, you'll be stuck with just the three matches a week Foxtel chooses to broadcast.
+You won't catch a single NHL match on free-to-air TV and pay TV giant Foxtel is no longer broadcasting NHL games.

 Fortunately, hardcore hockey fans need despair no longer.
 Thanks to NHL.TV, Aussies can stream every NHL match live to their TV, phone, tablet or myriad other devices, all without breaking the bank.
 Coupled with the latest news, scores and statistics from across the league, NHL.TV is the front-row seat Australian ice hockey fans have been waiting for.